raspberrypilearning/whoopi-cushion/worksheet.md

 ## Test the sound
 That’s the hardware complete.
 Now for the software!
 We are going to use Python.
 Don’t worry if you haven't used it before: just follow the instructions and you will pick it up.
 You will be using the command line to enter commands.
-To do this you will need to open a terminal window by clicking on the screen-like Terminal icon, three along from the menu button on your desktop.
+To do this you will need to open a terminal window by clicking on the **terminal** icon: it looks like a computer screen, and is found three icons along from the menu button on your desktop.

 1. Connect the speaker to the Raspberry Pi using the sound jack port.
 1. Create a new folder called whoopee by typing the following command in the terminal and pressing **enter** on the keyboard: